 If you're planning a bit of sightseeing head to Greek Theatre of Syracuse— just one of the monuments in Neapolis.
 You could also start your cultural experience by heading over to the cathedral in the area.

-If you're planning a bit of sightseeing head to Archaeological Park of Neapolis— just one of the monuments in Neapolis.
-You could also start your cultural experience by heading over to the cathedral in the area.
+If you're planning a bit of sightseeing head to Cathedral of Syracuse— just one of the monuments in Ortigia.
+You can also discover the cathedral and museums in the area— your sightseeing tour starts here.

-Admired for its rich culture and seaside, Syracuse features attractions such as Temple of Apollo and Lungomare di Ortigia.
-This historical city has something for everyone including its archaeological sites, cafes, and sights like Piazza del Duomo and Cathedral of Syracuse.
+Admired for its rich culture and seaside, Syracuse features attractions such as Temple of Apollo and Porta Marina.
+This historical city has something for everyone including its archaeological sites, cafes, and sights like Lungomare di Ortigia and Piazza del Duomo.

 Visitors really like Syracuse, especially its historical sites and seaside.
 Simply book a sightseeing tour to enjoy your stay a little more.
 Take in the local culture of Syracuse at Teatro dei Pupi and Arkimedeion Museum.
-And while you're here, be sure to stop by Temple of Apollo and Lungomare di Ortigia.
+And while you're here, be sure to stop by Temple of Apollo and Porta Marina.